This is Part 2 of 2. These links will get you quickly to your topic of interest on page 1 or 2.

 Birds, frogs, toads, snakes, lizards, ticks, and wasps prey on spiders.
 In some countries, monkeys do, too.
 And spiders have to watch out for other spiders, too.
 Daddy Longlegs (which look like spiders, but are not) prey on them.
 Roundworms and mites parasitize spiders.
-Humans accidentally or intentionally kill them.

 A spider’s best defense is to hide.
 Many have camouflage coloration that hides them in plain sight.
 Or, they may run into a crevice, under bark, under a rock or anywhere else a predator may not be able to enter.
-Some “trapdoor spiders” construct burrows with hinged doors made of silk, soil, and vegetation–when threatened, they can run inside and tightly slam the door.
+Some “trapdoor spiders” construct burrows with hinged doors made of silk, soil, and vegetation–when threatened, they can run inside and tightly close the door.
 Golden orb-weavers of Asia coat their webs in a chemical that repels many insect predators.
 Wolf spiders will bite in defense.
 Tarantulas and others in the family Theraphosidae have urticating (stinging) hairs they flick at predators.

 All about spiders — Part 1